 Our new Summer Program is comprised of three, 3-credit courses at the upper division or graduate level, and is offered every summer.
 Participants earn at least nine upper-division credits and will work directly with leading scientists at active hominin fossil localities and archaeological excavations, such as at Lomekwi 3 (the oldest stone tool site in the world).

 Accommodations are very beautiful, safe, and comfortable.
-Students live in newly constructed dormitories or bungalows, all with ample clean drinking water, showers, flushing toilets, comfy beds with mosquito nets (usually on the veranda under the stars), delicious, restaurant style varied food, swimming, internet, and limited cell.
-Its a lot like being at a nice hotel!
+Students live in newly constructed dormitories or bungalows, all with ample clean drinking water, showers, flushing toilets, comfy beds with mosquito nets (usually on the veranda under the stars), delicious, restaurant style varied food, swimming areas, and limited internet.

 Room and Board Arrangements